cdapio/cdap/cdap-docs/admin-manual/source/upgrading/mapr.rst

 Currently, CDAP **cannot** be upgraded by using the MapR Control System.

-To upgrade CDAP installations that were installed and are managed with MapR, please follow our instructions for upgrading CDAP installations that were installed with a Package Manager, either RPM or Debian:
+To upgrade CDAP installations that were installed and are managed with MapR, please follow our instructions for upgrading CDAP installations that were installed with packages, either RPM or Debian:

   :ref:`Upgrading CDAP via Package Managers <admin-upgrading-packages-cdap>`

 Upgrading MapR
 ==============
-When upgrading MapR, please follow our instructions for upgrading Hadoop installations that were installed with a Package Manager, either RPM or Debian:
+When upgrading MapR, please follow our instructions for upgrading Hadoop installations that were installed with packages, either RPM or Debian:

   :ref:`Upgrading Hadoop <admin-upgrading-packages-hadoop>`